icebox827/tic-tac-toe/README.md

 - Have Ruby programming language install on you computer. you can check it at <https://www.ruby-lang.org/en/downloads/>
 - Clone the repository at <https://github.com/icebox827/tic-tac-toe.git> if you are using https
 - Or you can clone it ver SSH at git@github.com:icebox827/tic-tac-toe.git

+## Usage

-- Execute bin/main.rb file in a terminal
+- Run 'bin/main.rb' in your terminal to start the game.
-- Each player has to enter their name
+- Next you will be promted to enter each players name and each player will be assigned a symbol to use in the game.
-- Play the game
+- Now you are ready to play the game

 ## How to play